 IDeal is Idaho's official college savings program, created as a qualified tuition program under Internal Revenue Code section 529.

-This program helps families save money to pay the higher education costs such as tuition, certain room and board costs, books, supplies, and other qualified higher education expenses for a designated beneficiary, all while receiving a tax benefit for their contributions.
+IDeal helps families save money to pay the higher education costs such as tuition, certain room and board costs, books, supplies, and other qualified higher education expenses for a designated beneficiary.
+And, families receive a tax benefit for their contributions.
 IDeal's "Quick Facts on 529s" explains more about the features of a 529 plan.

 For the purposes of this document, the recipient is the person receiving the money and the beneficiary is the student receiving benefits from the account.